The Better Breastfeeding campaign is organised by a committee of volunteers.

 Ayala Ochert is a science journalist by profession but she has long been interested in breastfeeding – both the science and the art of it.
 She has written articles about breastfeeding and the science of breastmilk.
 She is a trained peer supporter and is passionate about helping mothers to breastfeed.
 In 2015, she joined the team that produced the UK’s first World Breastfeeding Trends Initiative report, which documented the country’s performance in terms of its breastfeeding strategy.
 Frustrated with the way that breastfeeding is discussed in the media, and seeing the difficulty so many mothers have in accessing high quality practical support – particularly with recent cuts in so many areas – she founded the Better Breastfeeding campaign in 2017.

-Dr Amy Brown (co-chair)
+Professor Amy Brown (co-chair)

-Amy Brown is associate professor of child public health at Swansea University and author of Breastfeeding Uncovered: Who Really Decides How We Feed Our Babies?
+Amy Brown is professor of child public health at Swansea University and author of Breastfeeding Uncovered: Who Really Decides How We Feed Our Babies?
 Her research over the last 11 years has investigated the barriers society places in the way of mothers who want to breastfeed.
 She explores how we can remove these, and she is working closely with policymakers and breastfeeding support organisations to try to achieve this.
 She hopes that the UK will one day be more like Sweden and Norway, where breastfeeding is almost universal.

 Shel Banks IBCLC